cjh232/spotify-api-wrapper/README.md

 # spotify-api-wrapper
-Node JS wrapper for Spotify REST API
+Node JS wrapper for the RESTful Spotify API.
+Wrapper was built as a tool for a larger web application bootstrapped into any other applications being designed.

 ## Progress:
 Wrapper is in it's inital stages and will be updated heavily.